YehoanatnEzra/System-Level-Computing-Projects/README.md

 This repository contains three system-level computing projects implemented in C++:

 - **Multi-threaded MapReduce Framework** – A parallel MapReduce implementation leveraging threads for efficient and scalable data processing.
+This project uses a GitHub Actions workflow to automatically compile and test the code on every push.

 - **User-Level Thread Library** – A user-space thread management library that provides threading and scheduling capabilities.
 - **Virtual Memory Management System** – A hierarchical page table-based virtual memory system with simulated address translation and page replacement.